vapi4k/vapi4k/vapi4k-docs/topics/RunTheApplications.md

         <p>Open the <b>$VAPI4K_BASE_URL/talk</b> URL in your browser.</p>
     </step>
     <step>
-        <p>Click on the talk button and ask the assistant "What is the weather in "Miami, Florida?"</p>
+        <p>Click on the talk button and ask the assistant "What is the weather in Miami, Florida?"</p>
     </step>
 </procedure>